tuxerator/burp/thesis/main.typ

 == Dataset

-The road networks used for evaluation were obtained from OpenStreetMap and sanetized of foot-paths to only include one edge per street.
+The road networks used for evaluation were obtained from OpenStreetMap and sanitized of foot-paths to only include one edge per street.
 We used two datasets in our evaluation, Konstanz with 2282 nodes and 4377 edges and San Francisco with 95092 nodes and 172256 edges.
 The weight of each directed edge denotes the travel distance between two nodes.
 Note that _chains_ (or _ways_) are not simplified.

-=== Comparitive Experiments
+=== Comparative Experiments

 We used the dual Dijkstra as a baseline for comparison similar to #cite(<Ghosh2023>, form: "prose").
 We also compared against a simple parallel version of the dual Dijkstra.